lispcord/lispcord/README.md

 #### NOTE: this is not-even alpha quality software, a lot of the api is chaning
 rapidly, use at own risk!
+In fact, the entire Pipe API is in the process of getting scrapped, please consider using the "depipe" branch instead!

 ## Ping bot